-Thomas Yu, Co-Executive Director of Asian Americans for Equality, has played a leading role in the development of affordable housing in New York City for nearly two decades.
-Most recently, he served as AAFE’s Strategic Development Officer, overseeing the organization’s housing portfolio and the development of new low-income housing in Manhattan and Queens.
+Thomas Yu, Executive Director of Asian Americans for Equality, has played a leading role in the development of affordable housing in New York City for more than two decades.
+Previously, he served as AAFE’s Strategic Development Officer, overseeing the organization’s housing portfolio and the development of new low-income housing in Manhattan and Queens.

 After immigrating to the United States from Hong Kong with his family, Thomas grew up in Chinatown and on the Lower East Side.
 He first came to work with AAFE in 1997 as an intern, and returned to the organization full-time in 2001, quickly becoming an indispensable member of the AAFE team.